emma-bowen/boston-weather-analysis/README.md

 boston-weather-analysis/precipitation_march.png
 boston-weather-analysis/temperature_march.png

-## Python Packages
+## Required Python Packages
 - `pandas`
 - `seaborn`
 - `matplotlib`

 ## Pipeline Overview
   1. Import the CSV file
+``def import_data():
+    """This function imports the CSV file into a pandas DataFrame.""" boston_data = pd.read_csv("boston_weather_data.csv")
+    return boston_data``
-  2. Clean the data to remove NA and duplicate values
+  3. Clean the data to remove NA and duplicate values
-  3. Print summary statistics
+  4. Print summary statistics
-  4. Convert the time column and extract years, months, and days
+  5. Convert the time column and extract years, months, and days
-  5. Filter and save only March weather in 2013 as a new variable
+  6. Filter and save only March weather in 2013 as a new variable
-  6. Filter and save only March weather in 2022 as a new variable
+  7. Filter and save only March weather in 2022 as a new variable
-  7. Calculate average temperature and precipitation for filtered data variables
+  8. Calculate average temperature and precipitation for filtered data variables
-  8. Compare the averages from 2013 and 2022 by plotting the results
+  9. Compare the averages from 2013 and 2022 by plotting the results

 ## Summary
 In March 2013, Boston averaged a lower maximum air temperature (6.18°C) and greater precipitation (4.37 mm) than in March 2022, which had both a warmer average maximum air temperature (10.1°C) and lower precipitation (2.49 mm).